Elijah Craig

-Elijah Craig (November 15, 1738 – May 18, 1808) was an American Baptist preacher, who became an educator and capitalist entrepreneur in the area of Virginia that later became the state of Kentucky.
+Elijah Craig (November 15, 1738 – May 18, 1808) was an American Baptist preacher, who became an educator and capitalist entrepreneur in the area of Virginia that later became the Commonwealth of Kentucky.
 He has sometimes, although rather dubiously, been credited with the invention of bourbon whiskey.

 Early life and education

 Craig was born in Orange County, Virginia in 1738, the 5th child of Polly Hawkins and Taliaferro or Toliver Craig, Sr. Converted by Baptist David Thomas in 1764, Elijah Craig soon began holding meetings in his tobacco barn.
 In 1766, he convinced David Read to travel from North Carolina to baptize members of the new congregation, including himself.
 His older brother Lewis and younger brother Joseph Craig also became Baptist preachers.
 In 1768 Lewis was imprisoned with John Waller, James Childs, James Reed and William Marsh in the Fredericksburg jail for several weeks, for preaching without licenses from the established Anglican Church.
 In 1771 Elijah Craig was ordained and became the pastor of Blue Run church, halfway between Barboursville and Liberty Mills, Virginia.
 He was also jailed in Orange and Culpeper counties at least twice for preaching without the required Virginia license from the Anglican Church.
 Such preachers were considered a challenge to the entire social order of the colony, as the established state church received funding from the colony.
 In 1774, the convention of independent Baptists designated Elijah Craig and John Waller as apostles (missionaries) to evangelize north of the James River.

 Although Virginia had adopted the principle of freedom of religion in its Declaration of Rights in 1776 and again in the Virginia Statute for Religious Freedom in 1786, Baptists still faced persecution during the early statehood period, particularly when they preached to mixed congregations of freemen and slaves, white and black.
 In these years, Baptists encouraged planters to free their slaves; and numerous slaves were freed in the Upper South during the first two decades after the Revolution.
 As more Baptists began to accept the institution of slavery, many of those who opposed slavery began to move west, often to the area that would later become Kentucky.

 Craig became politically active as the legislative liaison of the general convention and general association to Virginia's legislature as well as the ratification convention of 1788.
 As such, he worked with Patrick Henry and James Madison to protect religious freedom federally and in Virginia after the Revolutionary War.
 Ultimately, religious freedom became protected in Virginia by statute (and the Anglican Church was disestablished, i.e. lost government financial support), as well as in the First Amendment to the United States Constitution.
 Baptist membership grew, particularly among common planters with smaller holdings of land and slaves.